khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

 - A disabled button can be missed by a screen reader, leaving a user unsure of what to do next.
 - Disabled elements typically have lower contrast, which are difficult distinguish for those with visual impairments.

-Consider using a contextual message to indicate if additional action is needed.
-There are conditions where it may make sense to use the `disabled` prop, such as after a user submits a form to prevent re-submission.
+Consider using a contextual message to indicate if additional action is needed instead.

+There are conditions where it may make sense to use the `disabled` prop on a submit button, such as after a user submits a form to prevent re-submission.
 Including help text below a field explaining why it's disabled can be useful, but note that a disabled element isn't in the focus order.
 However, the content will still be discoverable with other screen reader methods.

 #### Quick submit